 - Examining systems and social practices that are oppressive

-- Recognizing areas of priviledge and power on an individual and collective level
+- Recognizing areas of privilege and power on an individual and collective level

 - Acknowledging the impact on oppressed people as social trauma